The Challenges of Recovering From Extreme Abuse

 For a brief moment, for the first time in my life, I see a look of fear in his eyes.
 He knows I’ll do it.
 But just as quickly as it comes, the fear disappears.

 “Consider yourself disowned,” he says.
 “You’re no longer my daughter.
-If you see me on the street, don’t acknowledge me because I won’t acknowledge you.”
+If you see me on the street, don’t acknowledge me because I won’t acknowledge you.”“That’s fine with me,” I say.

 “You’d better get the rest of your things before nine o’clock in the morning,” he warns, “or they will be in the dump.”